The Wavelength

 - Whole grains such as brown rice, oats, quinoa, and farro

-- Animal proteins such as beef liver, seafood, and eggs
+- Animal protein such as beef liver, seafood, and eggs

 - Fortified foods such as breakfast cereals and orange juice